powsybl/powsybl-core/docs/grid_features/network_modifications.md

 - The terminal object that specifies which terminal of the connectable should be moved.

-When the modification is applied on the network, the system identifies and updates all relevant switches and connections to move the feeder bay from its current position to the specified target location.
+When the modification is applied on the network, the system identifies and updates all relevant switches and connections to move the feeder bay from its current position to the specified target place.
 This includes disconnecting from the original busbar section and reconnecting to the target busbar section.
 If the target voltage level topology kind is `BUS_BREAKER`, the connectable is connected to the target bus without additional switches.
 If the target voltage level topology kind is `NODE_BREAKER`, the appropriate disconnectors and breakers are created to connect